 We also both thought that since it’s so expensive to fly to Europe, it’s a lot easier to take the five weeks and do it all in one go rather than in segments.
 In hindsight, I probably should have planned for more rest days and extra travel but the 32 days it took us was just enough time.

-Quick Camino de Santiago advice: Make sure to budget rest days into your schedule!
+Quick Camino de Santiago advice for women: Make sure to budget rest days into your schedule!

 Which town was your favorite to stop in?

 There were so many, it’s hard to choose.
 After a while, they all started to blur.
 But I’ll say this: